 BoardSource is challenging itself to provide greater leadership to the sector by deepening our own understanding of board leadership and inspiring action on critical sector issues.

-Leading with Intent: A National Index of Nonprofit Board Practices
+Leading with Intent: 2017 National Index of Nonprofit Board Practices

-We have been conducting our signature study, Leading with Intent: A National Index of Nonprofit Board Practices, biennially for the past 20 years.
+We have been conducting our signature study, Leading with Intent: 2017 National Index of Nonprofit Board Practices, biennially for more than 20 years.
 It provides important information about current board composition, practices, and performance and charts important trends and changes in board leadership.

 Strong, impactful board leadership is within our organizations’ reach, but it will not happen on its own.
 We need to focus our energies and resources to support boards that are working to strengthen their performance, and we need to challenge those who have not set a higher bar for themselves and their missions.